Course Outlines

 MNTC Goal Areas: 05, 07

 Explores how individuals and groups influence us and how we influence others.
 Issues such as attraction, relationships, behaviors and attitudes, persuasion, aggression, sexism, racism, and how we form judgments will be studied.
-Prereq: PSYC 1101 or PSYC 1201.
+Prereq: PSYC 1101.

 Prerequisites: